 One thing’s for sure: If you’re a newsmaker, you won’t be on the stage, but we hope you’ll join the audience!
 It’s our turn.

 How long has the local Gridiron been around?

-The Northwest Arkansas Gridiron Show played to packed houses from 1978-1990, then took a 13-year hiatus.
+The first Northwest Arkansas Gridiron Show was produced 45 years ago.
+The troupe played to packed houses from 1978-1990, then took a 13-season hiatus.
 We’ve been back now since 2004.